Payday Loan Consolidation

 Benefits of Consolidating Payday Loans

-Here are the benefits of consolidating online payday loans and other forms of fast cash lending.
+Here are some advantages you might see if you can consolidate online payday loans or other forms of fast cash lending.

 • New interest rate: Consolidating your payday loans means you can get a new, lower interest rate, well below than the triple-digit APRs that payday loans typically carry.

-• Convenience: When you consolidate to a personal loan, you receive a regular monthly payment, which helps with a more predictable repayment schedule.
+• Convenience: When you consolidate to a personal loan, you’ll have a single monthly payment, which is relatively easy to keep track of.
 You no longer need to juggle or worry about multiple payments.

 • Lower fees: You may get charged an origination fee (between 1% and 10% of the loan amount) with a personal loan, but these charges are typically much less than the cost of carrying payday loans.